megdna/megdna.github.io/README.md

 ## License

-The following directories and their contents are Copyright Megan Longcor.
+The following directories and their contents are Copyright Megan.
 You may not reuse anything therein without my permission:

 - /_posts/
 - /images/
 - /pages/

 All other directories and files are [MIT Licensed](http://opensource.org/licenses/mit-license.html).
-Feel free to use the HTML and CSS as you please.
-If you do use them, be sure to credit as appropriate.
+Feel free to use the code as you please.
+If you do, be sure to credit as appropriate.